 Coming Up with a Name

 Knowing what our content would be about, the next logical step was to come up with a name.
-I wanted a name that would convey what our blog and content was all about, but would not limit us in any way down the road.
+I wanted a name that would convey what our blog and content were all about but would not limit us in any way down the road.
 Because really who knows what direction a business might end up going.

 On a drive to a weekend basketball tournament for my daughter, we spent the whole time brainstorming ideas and finally came up with Plank & Pillow.
 We felt like it was a name that covered the building side of things as well as decor.
 The domain name was available, so we rolled with it!